 National Transit Database Data

 Metro Transit annually reports service and other operating data to the National Transit Database (“NTD”).
-For purposes of completing the cost reconciliation process provided for in Section 5.5, the County will provide the City with NTD data two (2) times per year: May 15th (approximately two weeks after Metro Transit’s initial NTD reporting) and August 1st (approximately two weeks after NTD closeout of Metro Transit’s reporting requirements).
+For purposes of completing the cost reconciliation process provided for in Section 5.5, the County will provide the City with NTD data two (2) times per year: May 15th and August 1st.
 This data will include, but is not limited to, financial, operating, and service data.
 The City acknowledges that revisions to the reported data may be required each year through closeout based on direction to Metro Transit from the Federal Transit Administration.

 2.6 Service Management